Tag: Managed Services

 Finding the right partner requires due diligence.
 Ask for references from businesses similar to yours in size and industry.
 Request sample reports showing how they communicate with clients.
 Demand specific service level agreements with meaningful guarantees.
 Verify their security practices and certifications.

 The right managed IT provider becomes an extension of your team.
 They understand your business goals and help technology support those objectives.
-They prevent problems rather than just fixing them.
-They communicate proactively rather than waiting for your complaints.
+They prevent problems rather than just fixing them, and communicate proactively rather than waiting for your complaints.

 Making the Switch Without Disruption